christos8333/wax-prosemirror/README.md

 ## Other Stuff

 1. How to create overlays.
 Check as an example the [link overlay](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/LinkService), which uses Wax's default overlay.
-How to overwrite default overlay position check [CommentBubbuleComponent](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-components/src/components/comments/CommentBubbleComponent.js)
 2. How to create toolgroups Check as an example Inline Annotations [here](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/InlineAnnotations) for the services and [here](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/WaxToolGroups/AnnotationToolGroupService) for creating your toolgroup
 3. How to create modals inside the editor (under development)
 4. Adding prosemirror plugins.
 You can do it either from the config or from inside any service with `PmPlugins.add("shortcuts", shortCuts)` or you can have access to the plugin by [`pmplugins.get("imagePlaceHolder")`](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/ImageService/Image.js#L30)